kevwalsh/carota/_posts/2015-01-06-what-to-bring.md

 #### If you're Camping

 * Food: Expect to bring your own.
-But depending on how many campers we have we might structure a bit some meals to make them feel seamless...we might need volunteers here
+We might structure a bit some meals and need some volunteers if many of you are camping
 * Tent, sleeping & cooking stuff
 * You won't have access to the house but there'll be an outdoor shower, kitchen, toilets set up